tklab-tud/umundo/docs/BUILDING.md

 		<tr>
 			<td bgcolor="#ffd"><a href="http://www.pcre.org/">PCRE</a><br />required core</td>
 			<td>7.0 works</td>
 			<td>Regular expressions implementation for service queries.
-At the moment in core as Regex.cpp</tr>
+At the moment in core as Regex.cpp.
+Prebuilt binaries for Windows and the mobile platforms are included.</tr>
 		<tr>
 			<td bgcolor="#ffd"><a href="http://code.google.com/p/protobuf/">ZeroMQ</a><br />required core</td>
 			<td>3.2</td>